-Reimagined for the stage by three of the industry’s brightest stars – writer Jack Thorne (Harry Potter and the Cursed Child, A Christmas Carol), director Jeremy Herrin (People, Places and Things) and designer Bunny Christie (The Curious Incident of the Dog in The Night-time, A Midsummer Night’s Dream) – the production has been co-produced with award-winning theatre company Headlong, whose impactful productions (among them Junkyard and People, Places and Things) have seen Thorne, Herrin and Christie collaborate to critical acclaim in the past.
+After Life has been co-produced with award-winning theatre company Headlong (Junkyard and People, Places and Things).
+At the helm is a trio of the industry’s brightest stars: writer Jack Thorne (Harry Potter and the Cursed Child, A Christmas Carol), director Jeremy Herrin (People, Places and Things) and designer Bunny Christie (The Curious Incident of the Dog in The Night-time, A Midsummer Night’s Dream).

-After Life is set in a bureaucratic waiting room between life and death, where the recently deceased must grapple with the question: if you could spend eternity with just one precious memory, what would it be?
-It’s a tricky, if not impossible, decision, but all passing souls must choose just one highlight from their life to be recreated for them like a film, in order to move forward into the afterlife.
+After Life is set in a hotel-cum-holding bay between life and death, where the recently deceased have a week to grapple with the question: if you could spend eternity with just one precious memory, what would it be?
+It’s a tricky decision, but all passing souls must choose just one highlight from their life, to be recreated like a movie still by a team of 'guides', in order to move forward into the afterlife.

 |Where||National Theatre, South Bank, London, SE1 9PX | MAP|

 02 Jun 21 – 07 Aug 21, Performance times vary

 |Price||£20 - £60|